softminus/matildah.github.io/posts/2016-05-26-binary-patching.markdown

 +        "status": "fully_trusted",
 ~~~~~~~~

-Now I'm thinking "oh I just need to edit that JSON file, so the PDF plugin doesn't get tagged with `fully_trusted`, and I'll get the desired behavior back!
+Now I'm thinking "oh I just need to edit that JSON file, so the PDF plugin doesn't get tagged with `fully_trusted`, and I'll get the desired behavior back!".

 Not so fast -- I can't find a file with that name anywhere on my system!
 I ask my package manager what files the chromium package owns and find a suspicious-looking file called /usr/lib/chromium/resources.pak -- and I suspect that all the non-object-code parts of chromium get somehow baked into that file.
 Before bothering to find what file format that is, I run `strings(1)` on it and try to find the `fully_trusted` string I want to eliminate: